 GOLIATH Wind has been founded by German entrepreneur Lars Mach in 2008.
-Lars Mach served as the CEO from early start to September 2013, as a member of the management board till April 2015 and continues to serve as a member of the supervisory board.
+Lars Mach served as the CEO from early start to September 2013, as a member of the management board till April 2015 and as a member of the supervisory board till May 2016.

 Durham University, the British National Renewable Energy Centre (NaREC) and private individuals have become shareholders next to the Estonian Development Fund and private investors.